RafaelGSS/blog/priv/posts/securing-github-actions.md

 - **Pin actions to commit SHAs** instead of tags.
 Tags are mutable and can be changed without notice.
 - **Use CodeQL and GitHub Copilot** to catch vulnerabilities early—when used properly, they're powerful aids in securing your workflows.
 - **Never trust artifacts blindly.** Validate them explicitly before use.

+## Acknowledgments

+Thanks to [Carlos Fuentes](https://github.com/metcoder95) for writting this article with me.